 Flintshire is in the process of preparing its LDP and has produced its Preferred Strategy Consultation Document, which sets out the growth ambition for the County and its strategic policy for meeting housing needs through the planning system.
-The Preferred Strategy identifies a requirement for 7,645 new houses during the plan period, 2015 - 2030 with a percentage of affordable homes of different tenures to meet the local demand.
+The Preferred Strategy identifies a requirement for 7,645 new houses during the plan period, 2015 - 2030 with a percentage of affordable homes of different tenures to meet the local demand as set out in Flintshire's Local Housing Market Assessment (LHMA) 2019.